 I have been writing since I was in middle school seriously.
 Then, I started writing all the time in high school.
 I went to college for English and I received my MFA after that in English.
 So, for a long time, people do not think you should have a career in art.
-I have hit the Why do you want to be a writer?
 Right now, I teach, so I’m obviously doing something.
 A lot of people ask what is your plan?
 Are you going to write a book?
 What are you going to do with the economy especially under Trump?
 It is a weird space because no one thinks you can make it.
 We need art.
 Especially now.

 Where do you teach?

 I teach at CCAD (Columbus College of Art and Design) as an adjunct, First Year Writing.

 I didn’t know they taught English at CCAD.
 I thought it was art-based majors.

 They have an English minor, but you must take a basic writing class as a core course.